Pcunningham89/The-Forage-Deloitte-AUS-Data-Analysis/README.md

 It’s time to explore and advance in the areas you find inspirational.

 Skills covered during this simulation include:
-Data Modeling
+*Data Modeling
-Data Analysis
+*Data Analysis
-Data Visualization Tools
+*Data Visualization Tools with Tableau
-Spreadsheet Skills
+*Spreadsheet Skills

-Tasks will be completed and ultiately a certificate will be awarded upon completion.
+Tasks have been completed and ultimately a certificate has been awarded upon completion.